Shinigami1996/Assignment-5-Github/README.md

 This HTML File is from Week 3
 It contains:
 Maximum Column info
-Poat and Pre 2005 columnns
+Post and Pre 2005 columnns
 And the average of Post and Pre 2005 columns